 Approved in 2010, the drug, which can cause fatal bleeding, has annual U.S. sales of more than $2 billion.
 The newly released documents show that drug makers and regulators had been too eager to approve such powerful drugs without more careful evaluation.

-Injured victims and their families can file a product liability claim against the manufacturer including medical expenses, hospital costs, permanent injuries, pain and suffering and wrongful death.
-The experienced medical malpractice lawyers at Charles G. Monnett III & Associates can advise victims and their families regarding their case and legal options during a free initial consultation.
+Injured victims and their families can file a product liability claim against the manufacturer including medical expenses, hospital costs, permanent injuries, pain and suffering, and wrongful death.